radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-data-analysis.md

 ![An image showing ](Media/Image2.11.jpg)

-Figure 2.11: Two Values the ‘Title’ Attribute for uid=Aggie_Newcombe

 If entries have multiple values for the analyzed attribute, then the Max Multi Value column indicates the maximum number of values.
 In the image above, one entry associated with the Title attribute has two values for Title.
 So, the counter for the Max Multi Value column is 2.
 Similarly, if the source contained an identity with 3 values for the Title attribute and another identity contained four values for its Title attribute, then the Max Multiple Value column would have a value of four.

 If entries have multiple values for the analyzed attribute, then the Average Multi Value indicates the mean quantity of values.
 This value is derived by dividing the total count of multivalues by the number of entries containing a multi-value, rounded to the closest integer.